 - It'll last in the fridge for about a week in an airtight container.

-- You can freeze it in a ziploc bag or glass jar for up to 2 months.
+- You can freeze it in a Ziploc bag or a glass jar for up to 2 months.
 Thaw in the refrigerator before using.

 Recipe Tips and Tricks